RETURN to part 7

 Problem was, I was already pretty tired from the flogging that I had endured in the swamp so far, and chances were that I would still have the worst ahead of me.
 This was going to be a rough go.
 I was worrying in the back of my mind that I might spend my whole afternoon searching after another trail that either didn't exist, was totally destroyed with fallen trees, or would just peter out into nothing leaving me stranded in the deep woods again.
 I was beginning to wonder about Captain Bonadeo's statement that the trails on Minis Gitigaan were the easiest to follow.
 So far they were the hardest.

-I saw a freighter in a distant mirage moving through the passage to the north of the archipelago, bound for the Mackinac Straits...you can see by the white blotch in front of the ship that her bow is breaking through some pretty good waves, indicating that the seas were still fairly high:
+I saw a freighter in a distant mirage moving through the passage to the north of the archipelago, bound for the Mackinac Straits...you can see by the white blotch in front of the ship that her bow is breaking through some pretty good waves, indicating that the seas were still fairly choppy out there:

 After finishing up the rest of my well-deserved lunch break, I laced my boots back up and hit the beach with as much speed as I could pour on.
 I felt like I was making pretty damn good time, but with every arm of land passed, instead of finally seeing Northwest Point like I wanted, a new and different bay just like the last would present itself.
 I soon began to realize that I was not as far north as I had thought.
 I was probably closer to Nineegoes Bay, as opposed to Bomways Bay.
 How I had missed my target so widely I'll never know.
 The magic of Gitchii Manitou's island had somehow caused me to lose my way.
 Perhaps my offering was not received as well as I had hoped.